 - T-5 Transit Service Plans shall be prepared at regular intervals for consideration by HRM.
-These plans will be developed in consultation with the public and other stakeholders and, upon adoption by HRM, shall provide guidance for investment in transit services. - T-6 HRM shall, through Land Use By-laws, in all zones, excepting land within the 1 in 20 year flood plains for designated watercourses, permit public transit facilities with frontage on or abutting minor collector, major collector, arterial roads and expressways.
+These plans will be developed in consultation with the public and other stakeholders and, upon adoption by HRM, shall provide guidance for investment in transit services. - T-6 HRM shall, through Land Use By-laws, in all zones, excepting land within the 1 in 20 year flood plains for designated watercourses, permit public transit facilities.
 Such facilities shall not be subject to zone requirements.